tworsum4yu/Tutorial-README-Placeholder/CYPRESS.md

 # Cypress Introduction

-***FYI:*** *Everything in this doc will be a basic cover for some of the stuff I used whilst using cypress, so it won't give the full image of what cypress can do.
+***FYI:*** *Everything in this markdown will be a basic cover for some of the stuff I used whilst using cypress, so it won't give the full image of what cypress can do.
 Please find below a link to the docs if you are interested on more information.*

 ***Cypress docs:*** *https://docs.cypress.io/app/get-started/why-cypress*